US Navy contractor in Japan charged with wastewater fraud

 The contracts typically required Kanto Kosan to treat the oily wastewater in accordance with Japanese environmental regulations before discharging it into the ocean, the Justice Department said.

-But the company would "minimally treat" it to remove visible contaminants and then discharge the wastewater into the sea, the indictment alleges.
+But the company would "minimally treat" it to remove visible contaminants and then discharge the "improperly treated or untreated" wastewater into the ocean "despite lacking any authorization or permit to do so," the indictment alleges.

-The contracts typically had Kanto Kosan semiannually sample and test effluent at a Japanese-certified laboratory and provide copies of the test results to the U.S. Navy, the Justice Department said.
+Under the contracts, Kanto Kosan was typically supposed to semiannually sample and test effluent at a Japanese-certified laboratory and provide copies of the test results to the U.S. Navy, the Justice Department said.

 A storage tank on each treatment barge was filled with tap water for U.S. Navy or independent testers to unknowingly take samples from, the indictment explains.

 The charges come as Washington and Tokyo negotiate a long-term arrangement of the sharing the financial burden of hosting American troops in Japan.
-Previous U.S. President Donald Trump demanded a significant increase from the roughly annual $1.9 billion in support Japan pays.
+Previous U.S. President Donald Trump reportedly demanded a significant increase from the roughly $1.9 billion a year in support that Japan pays.

 This week, the two sides agreed to maintain the current scale of host-nation support for one more year.
 Host-nation support pays mainly for the costs of local staffers and utilities.
-Treatment of wastewater from the ships is paid by the U.S.
+Treatment of wastewater from the ships is paid for by the American side.

 Japanese lawmakers point to the strategic importance of American bases in Japan for the overall Indo-Pacific strategy of U.S. forces.